mokhtarivahid/safe-planner/README.md

 ## The planner's output

-- The output plan is a sequence of steps (i.e., each step may contain more than one action).
+SP represent a policy as a sequence of numbered steps such that:

+- Each step contains either a single action or a set of actions in one of the following formats:

+    `number : (a set of actions) -- () number/GOAL`
+    `number : (a set of actions) -- ((add_list)) number/GOAL ...`
+    `number : (a set of actions) -- ((add_list)(del_list)) number/GOAL ...`

-- The numbers represent the order of the execution of the steps.
+- Each number represents the order/level of the execution of each step;
-- Steps in each line is followed by some conditions under which the next step is chosen.
+- The set of actions at each step are followed (following `--`) by tuples of conditions under which next steps are chosen;
-- Empty conditions are true conditions and only appear for deterministic actions/steps.
+- Empty conditions are true conditions and only appear for deterministic actions/steps;
-- Steps containing nondeterministic actions have more than one conditions.
+- Steps containing nondeterministic actions have more than one conditions;
-- Conditions are the different possible outcomes of that nondeterministic step.
+- Conditions are the different possible outcomes of a nondeterministic step;
-- Conditions include a tuple of _add_list_ of that step, that is, the effects added to a new state.
+- Conditions include a tuple of _add_list_ and a tuple of _del_list_ (if any) of a nondeterministic step, that is, the effects added to a new state and the effects removed from the old state after the step is applied;
-- The number after each condition represents the next step for the execution.
+- The number after each condition represents the next step for the execution;
+- The keyword `GOAL`  after a condition means the goal is achieved by that step.